Policy and Guidelines

 - Procedures are appropriate to the proposed problem.

 - Procedures are safe, or safety concerns are acknowledged in the proposal

 - Methods have a negligible negative impact on caves

-- A plan for the dissemination of results (i.e. publication in the Darkside in addition to any other publications) is included.
+- A plan for the dissemination of results (i.e. publication as a Trip Report on NRMG.org in addition to any other publications) is included.